 Virtual Reality in Home Design

-With Virtual Reality in home design (VR), we are finally communicating in a language the client would understand instead of speaking in technical language to describe a building.
+With Virtual Reality in home design (VR), we are finally communicating in a language everyone understands instead of speaking in technical language to describe a building.
 People spend years learning to create, read and understand architectural drawings.
 Paralleling that, clients may spend years saving for and imagining their dream home.
 Releasing the concept or dream they have and trying to decide whether what they are looking at in 2D drawings fulfills that dream is hard.
 That’s true even when the architect is saying “I’ve heard you and synthesized what you want, trust me.”

 To some degree, clients understand images like models and renderings.
 But more recently, with the fees being compressed due to economic circumstances, people are sensitive to how much they are paying and there is less emphasis on models and hiring an artist.
 So now, rather than hire an artist, clients want the drawings to get a permit.

 VR is a language that is universally understood.
-The client rarely needs to even see the drawings if they can see –– and understand –– using the VR tools.
+The client rarely needs to even see the drawings if they can see –– and understand –– using the VR tools, like Google Cardboard and augmented reality.
+If you’ve used a VR headset, like HTC Vive, you already know this advantage.
 This gives them a better home because it’s one that they understand and can give feedback on.
 In the past, there was the possibility, sometimes realistic, that a vague drawing masks an unusual design.
 Now, the architect has to stand behind that and explain, via 3D.

 The most basic of architectural drawings is the floor plan, which is also the least expressive of the design.
-It is flat and diagrams the design and where the furniture goes, but can be very deceptive of its form.
+It is flat and diagrams the design and where the furniture goes but can be very deceptive of its form.
 If that’s all the clients see, they might not get what they want.
-HGTV is full of examples where doors don’t close or furniture doesn’t fit.
-I use 3D floor plans (Virtual Reality in home design), which is the floor plan with the walls slightly extruded to provide a sense of the scale and form.
+HGTV is full of examples where doors don’t close or furniture doesn’t fit, not to mention the interior design.
+I use 3D floor plans (Virtual Reality in home design), which is the floor plan with the walls slightly extruded to provide a sense of scale and form.
 That which was so foreign, with a little bit of dimension added, becomes so clear.

 As architects, we are excited about the nuts and bolts of a project, but Virtual Reality in home design plays a role in inspiring the client, builds confidence in the architect, and allows the team to benefit.
-VR gives everyone –– clients, architect, engineer, builder –– a deeper insight into how the house will look, and perform structurally and functionally.
+VR gives everyone –– clients, architect, engineer, builder, real estate –– a deeper insight into how the house will look, and perform structurally and functionally.
 VR goes beyond a traditional set of documents.
-VR also leads to better numbers up front, at a time when we can control it.
+VR also leads to better numbers upfront, at a time when we can control it.
 Then, there are no surprises.
-Where there is ambiguity, there could be great cost overrun –– it was $1M for a client of another architect I know of.
+Where there is ambiguity, there could be a great cost overrun –– it was $1M for a client of another architect I know of.
 Check out Virtual Reality in home design to see what it can do for you.

-To arrange your free 20 minute clarity call or to see how I use 3D & BIMx to curate a uniquely personal experience for you, give me a call.
-(847-412-0692 x1001)
+To arrange your free 15-minute Clarity Call or to see how I use 3D & BIMx to curate a uniquely personal experience for you, give me a call.
+(847-412-0692)